reuters-graphics/bluprint/README.md

   ```
   export GITHUB_TOKEN=<your personal access token>
   ```
-2. Adding your personal access token to the CLI:
+2. Adding your personal access token directly to the CLI:

   ```
   $ bluprint token